ChrisKeefe/ChrisKeefe.github.io/_posts/2022-06-10-balsfjord-to-dividalen.md

 Norwegians are hothouse flowers.
-Or so you might think, if you saw contemporary Norwegian architecture outside of its often very rugged context.
+Or so you might think, if you saw contemporary Norwegian architecture outside of its very harsh context.

 ![Apartment buildings like heavily-windowed mustard layer-cakes from the 1980s]({{ site.image-dir }}/{{ page.slug }}/apartments.jpg)